-This is a complicated issue which I won't actually engage with right now.
-Perhaps you'd prefer to see an actual train-wreck in progress in social psychology.
+This is a complicated issue with which I won’t engage deeply, but I do want to note some things for future reference.
+Perhaps you’d prefer to see an actual well-documented exemplar train-wreck in progress in social psychology?

 Keywords: “file-drawer process” and the “publication sieve”, which are the large-scale models of how this works in a scientific community and “researcher degrees of freedom” which is the model for how this works at the individual scale.

 This is particularly pertinent in social psychology, where it turns out the there is too much bullshit with \(P\leq 0.05\).

 Some might say, just fix the incentives, but apparently that is off the table because it would require political energy.
 There is open notebook science, that could be a thing.